ontodev/valve.rs/README.md

 ###### Validating foreign constraints

-This step in the validation process verifies, for a given cell, that if the cell's associated, `C`, column has been configured with a structure of the form `from(T, F)` (see the [column-table](#the-column-table)), where `T` is a foreign table and `F` is a column in `T`, then the cell's value (or values if `C`'s datatype is a [list datatype](#the-datatype-table)) is (are) among the values of `F`.
+This step in the validation process verifies, for a given cell, that if the cell's associated column, `C`, has been configured with a structure of the form `from(T, F)` (see the [column-table](#the-column-table)), where `T` is a foreign table and `F` is a column in `T`, then the cell's value (or values if `C`'s datatype is a [list datatype](#the-datatype-table)) is (are) among the values of `F`.
 Note that if the foreign table has a `_conflict` version (see [the table table](#the-table-table)), then this function will distinguish between (a) the case in which a given value is not found in either the foreign table or its associated conflict table, and (b) the case in which a given value is found only in the conflict table.
 When a foreign constraint violation occurs, a `ValveCellMessage` struct is added to the list of messages associated with the cell with the identifier `key:foreign` (see also the section on [rule violation IDs](#rule-violation-identifiers)).
 The text of the message will be of the form: `Value 'V' of column C is not in T.F`, whenever `V` is neither found in the normal version of the table nor (if applicable) its conflict version, and it will be of the form `Value 'V' of column C exists only in T_conflict.F` whenever `V` exists in `T_conflict` but not in `T`.

 ###### Validating primary and unique constraints